African swine fever: Germany confirms case in Brandenburg | DW | 10.09.2020

 There is no vaccine or cure for the disease.

-This is an update of a previous version stating that the cse was still suspected.
+This is an update of a previous version stating that the case was still suspected.

 ed, jsi/rt (dpa, Reuters)